 On December 17, 2018, the Ontario Superior Court of Justice in Toronto found that Mr. Singh had not purged his contempt and sentenced him to two months of house arrest with various conditions.
 The Court also issued a $20,000 punitive order against Mr. Singh, bringing the total judgment for the fraud, legal costs and the punitive order to $130,000.

-Mr. Singh continues to reside at with his wife and his four children despite the judgment being outstanding against him.
-In April 2018 Mr. Singh took out a third mortgage on his residence in the amount of [insert].
+Mr. Singh continues to reside with his wife and his four children at 26 Casa Nova despite the judgment being outstanding against him.
+In April 2018 Mr. Singh took out a third mortgage on his residence.
 Despite having funds to pay the judgment, Mr. Singh refused to do so.

 Mr. Singh was given the opportunity make full disclosure of his income and assets at two judgment debtor examinations.
 Mr. Singh refused to do so.
 The Court failed to impose sufficient incentives for Mr. Singh to provide full financial transparency to his victim.
 It is for this reason that a public request for financial information on Mr. Singh is being made through this press release.